alexelgt/Casual-Bot-Telegram-Bot/README.md

 ![MariaDB version](https://img.shields.io/badge/MariaDB-v15.1-blue)
 ![python-telegram-bot version](https://img.shields.io/badge/python\%20telegram\%20bot-v12.2-blue)

-Casual Bot is a project I started to learn Python and SQL and runs in a Raspberry Pi 3 Model B+.
+Casual Bot is a project I started to learn Python and SQL.
+It runs on a Raspberry Pi 3 Model B+.

 It's a Telegram Bot which users can interact with by sending messages.